SilentCicero/solint/README.md

 A mighty, modern Solidity linter that helps you enforce consistent conventions and avoid errors in your Solidity smart-contracts.

 Note, this module is still under heavy development.
+Until it is ready, please use this utility: https://github.com/duaraghav8/Solium <-- looks great ;-)

 ## Install